ArniIzhack/ExamsPlatform.ClientWPF/README.md

 ### User.cs
-User represent the user information model. fields :
+User represent the user information model. fields and properties:
 'Id' (Primary Key): The unique identifier for the user.
 'UserId': User's identification number.
 'FirstMame', 'LastName',  'Email', 'PhoneNumber', 'Password', 'UserType' : basic user information.
-'ExamsNames'- a list of exams names related to the user. constructors :
+'ExamsNames'- a list of exams names related to the user.

+User() cinstructor
 1. A default constructor sets default values: empty strings for textual fields, 'NoType' for 'UserType', and a new list for 'ExamsNames'.
+User(string personId, string firstName, string lastName, string email, string phoneNumber, string password,	UserType userType, List<string> examsNames)
-2. A constructor initalize all fields exept for the primery key 'Id'. methods :
+A constructor initalize all fields exept for the primery key 'Id'.

+methods :
+GetFullName()
-GetFullName - asynchronous method that returns the full name of the user.
+an asynchronous method that returns the full name of the user.

 ## HELPERS